sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-selectors-2/exercises/README.md

 * What is a descendant selector?
 * What is a sibling selector?
 * What is an attribute selector?
-* Define each of these CSS selectors:
+* Define each of these CSS combinators:
   * `+`
   * `>`
   * `~`